ErfanNajimi/DF-Capstone-Project/Plan.md

 Extract dancesport competition data using appropriate API.
 Populate database with data both historic and current.
 Analyse data and showcase findings in a streamlit application.

+The World DanceSport Federation (WDSF) launched its 'Professional Division' in 2010.
+Dancers within the organisation in the styles of Ballroom and Latin will eventually want to comepete at the highest level, which will be within this division.
+Therefore the data of interest will be restricted to finalists of competitions held within the professional division since 2010.

 Ideas for Comparitive Analysis:
 - TBC